GMLC-TDC/HELICS/docs/user-guide/advanced_topics/encrypted_communication.md

 If desired, a `openssl.cnf` file can be used to set some default values and provided to the following commands using the `-config` command line argument.

+The OpenSSL Essentials tutorial from Digital Ocean, which can be found at <https://www.digitalocean.com/community/tutorials/openssl-essentials-working-with-ssl-certificates-private-keys-and-csrs>, gives a good overview of the commands listed here and more.

 ### Creating a Root CA